IBM is expanding the availability of its Watson talent analytics for HR this year, giving companies the ability...

 "Is the new person on track, or ahead of plan or behind?" he said.
 "If they are behind, where is the gap, and what did we miss and what might we recommend?
 If they are ahead, how might we adjust the profile?"

-IBM Cognitive Agent Assist for HR uses cognitive computing to automate help with questions about benefits, payroll or other services.
+IBM Cognitive Agent Assist for HR uses cognitive computing to automate help with questions about employee benefits, payroll or other services.
 By understanding natural language, it seeks to allow HR to serve employees better, while helping to reduce costs and boost productivity.

 Watson addresses new HR